 A new solution, or what is often called ‘a next-generation VPN’ is required to enable remote access to today’s distributed corporate networks.
 In Gartner’s words, “enterprise access requirements are growing ever more complex due to application dynamics, cloud adoption and mergers.
 To cut through this complexity, technical professionals should explore Software Defined Perimeter (SDP) — a new technology whose strength lies in facilitating access to enterprise apps.”

-This paper examines SDPs as a compelling alternative to traditional VPNs that allows organizations to standardize remote access security for all users, scale them more economically, and reduce the potential risk of attacks.
+This paper examines SDPs as a compelling alternative to traditional VPNs that allows organisations to standardise remote access security for all users, scale them more economically, and reduce the potential risk of attacks.

 What is a Software-Defied Perimeter (SDP)?